visualizevalue/mint/docs/guide/contracts/mint.md

 /// @notice The token metadata renderers registered with this collection. address[] public renderers;

-/// @notice Let's the artist register a new renderer to use for future mints. function registerRenderer(address renderer) external onlyOwner returns (uint) {
+/// @notice Lets the artist register a new renderer to use for future mints. function registerRenderer(address renderer) external onlyOwner returns (uint) {
     renderers.push(renderer);
     uint index = renderers.length - 1;